smaspe/minimum_couette/_products/flat.md

 Like the [closed model]({% site.url %}/products/closed.html), it can attach to your sleeping pad using the same straps and clips.

-The head cinches to keep the warmth inside using clips.
+The head cinches to keep the warmth inside.